 - The members of your group are responsible for deciding whether or not the facility space you are using is safe for your activity.
 IF CONDITIONS ARE NOT SAFE, STOP YOUR ACTIVITY AND ADVISE THE CUSTODIAN IMMEDIATELY.
 Within 24 hours, leave a discussion message on your permit or send an email to firstname.lastname@example.org, indicating your permit number, the name of your organization, the school, the date, the time and the nature of the safety concern.

 - DOORS MUST REMAIN LOCKED.
-The Custodian will allow the Permit Holder or Event Supervisor listed on the permit access to the facility and then return to their pre-assigned duties.
+The Custodian will allow the Permit Holder or Event Supervisor listed on the permit access to the facility no more than 15 minutes prior to the start of the permit and then return to their pre-assigned duties.
 The group must provide an adult door monitor to allow access to participating members.
 Board staff is not responsible for participant access beyond the Permit Holder or the Event Supervisor.
 DOORS MUST NOT BE PROPPED OPEN.

 - All items brought onto Board property by the user group shall be removed promptly at the end of each permitted activity date.